tw5475/ns/README.md

-# Ns
+# NS

-TODO: Write a gem description
+Provides a Ruby wrapper for the Dutch NS API.

 ## Installation